zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 # API Mediation Layer onboarding configuration

-This article describes the process of configuring a REST service to onboard with the API Mediaiton Layer using the API ML Plain Java Enabler.
+This article describes the process of configuring a REST service to onboard with the API Mediation Layer using the API ML Plain Java Enabler.
 As a service developer, you can provide basic configuration of a service to onboard with the API ML.
 You can also externalize  configuration parameters for subsequent customization by a systems administrator.

 * [Introduction](#introduction)